 Wireless Backup from a Camera Memory Card

-Invest in an Eye-Fi memory card which can transfer photos wirelessly to your device or computer.
+Invest in a wireless SC camera card which can transfer photos wirelessly to your device or computer.
 Keep in mind that the camera will have to be powered on while photos are transferred which requires battery power.

 Once you have copied the photos from your camera to a computer or other device, you can use the above-mentioned tips to back these up.